ntackyt/DucksVTheWorld/README.md

   └─── settings.py
     -- settings for Django
   └─── urls.py
-    -- registers urls with view functions (such as registering <website url>/profile/ with the views.py function profile) └─── wsgi.py
+    -- registers urls with view functions (such as registering <website url>/profile/ with the views.py function "profile") └─── wsgi.py
     -- settings for WSGI (how server communicates with Python framework) └─── app